energyandcleanair/india_map/README.md

 #### Code standards

-We use the default configuration provided by ruff, with an extended line-length of 100 characters.
+We use the "ALL" rules configuration provided by ruff, with an extended line-length of 100 characters.

 To make sure your code meets our code standards, install the [`pre-commit`](https://pre-commit.com/) configuration provided so that your code is checked before committing: